huangshu91/Isometric-Emblem/README.md

 	Titles - (bonuses for unit achievements)
 	Rewards - (bonuses for objectives in stage)
-	Day/Night phase - (modifier based on time of day for certain units)
+	Day/Night phase - (modifier based on time of day for certain units) skills? - (Consider if this mechanic makes sense)

 NOTES: